David Kirkpatrick (producer): Paramount

 Kirkpatrick's screenplay The Great Texas Dynamite Chase was produced in 1976 and distributed by New World Pictures.
-The LA Times called it, “an auspicious first feature debut in this stylish and enjoyable fantasy about friendship among thieves."
+The LA Times called it "an auspicious first feature debut in this stylish and enjoyable fantasy about friendship among thieves".
 Shortly after, he took a position in the story department at Paramount Pictures.
 He worked on and off at Paramount for a total of 18 years.

-As Story Editor, Kirkpatrick had a tasteful eye and helped develop such award-winning movies as Elephant Man, Ordinary People, and Terms of Endearment.
+As story editor, Kirkpatrick worked on films including Elephant Man, Ordinary People, and Terms of Endearment.
 Kirkpatrick made a name for himself by overseeing Paramount's exclusive development deal with Eddie Murphy.
 The arrangement resulted in several hits including the $234 million blockbuster Beverly Hills Cop.

-During his years at Paramount, Kirkpatrick oversaw the successful Indiana Jones and Star Trek franchises, box office hits such as Top Gun (1986), Ghost (1990), and The Hunt for Red October (1990), and award-winning films such as Witness (1985), and Reds (1981).
+During his years at Paramount, Kirkpatrick oversaw the Indiana Jones and Star Trek franchises, box office hits such as Top Gun (1986), Ghost (1990), and The Hunt for Red October (1990), and award-winning films such as Witness (1985), and Reds (1981).

 Kirkpatrick worked under industry executives Barry Diller, Michael Eisner and Jeffrey Katzenberg at Paramount.
 Both Kirkpatrick and Katzenberg were involved in the development of Coming to America (1988) and the subsequent Buchwald v.
 Paramount breach of contract lawsuit.
 The case was the subject of the 1992 book Fatal Subtraction.

 Kirkpatrick was also instrumental in replacing Hunt for Red October star Alec Baldwin with Harrison Ford in the Jack Ryan franchise.
 Baldwin revealed this in a March 2011 column on The Huffington Post, in which he accused Kirkpatrick of back-handed dealings in the matter, referring to Kirkpatrick as "a beady-eyed, untalented tool".